bgamari/ghc-debug/README.md

-`ghc-heap` is a set of libraries which allow you to inspect the heap of a running Haskell program from an external debugger.
+`ghc-debug` is a set of libraries which allow you to inspect the heap of a running Haskell program from an external debugger.

 For example, you could use this library to